This new invention idea promises permanent car paint protection.

 Vehicles are particularly vulnerable but any surface material is susceptible to damage whether it is rubber, metal, fiberglass or anodized aluminum.

-The shine and lustre of any car fades over time.
+The shine and luster of any car fades over time.
 Wheels tarnish, rubber and plastic dulls, metal rusts, paint scratches and chips - even with conventional coating protection.

 But scientist Thomas Choate has invented a nanomaterial that can permanently protect surfaces from damage or deterioration.